tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 - A DNS record that indicates a designated DoH server associated with a name ({{designated-discovery}});

-- an extension to DoH that allows client IP addresses to be disassociated from queries via proxying ({{I-D.pauly-dprive-oblivious-doh}});
+- an extension to DoH that allows client IP addresses to be disassociated from queries via proxying ({{!I-D.pauly-dprive-oblivious-doh}});

 - a DoH server that responds to queries directly and supports proxying ({{server}});